Patrick Mendis: Early years in Sri Lanka and Minnesota

-After returning from the United States, the Government of Sri Lanka offered him a scholarship to attend the University of Sri Jayewardenepura, where Mendis served as the vice president of the World University Service, the president of the University Sports Council, and a member of the University's badminton, athletic, and swimming teams.
+After Mendis returned from the US, the Government of Sri Lanka offered him a scholarship to the University of Sri Jayewardenepura, where he served as vice president of the World University Service, president of the University Sports Council, and a member of the university's badminton, athletic, and swimming teams.
 He earned his BSc in business administration and economics (First Class Honours) in 1983, served as the "Youth Ambassador" of Sri Lanka at the first UN World Conference on the International Year of the Youth in New York in 1985, and later endowed two annual scholarships in leadership and management studies in 1993 at his university in Sri Lanka.

 In 1983, Mendis returned to the United States on a Hubert Humphrey fellowship for graduate studies at the University of Minnesota's Hubert H. Humphrey School of Public Affairs.
 In Minnesota, he worked in the Minnesota House of Representatives with parliamentarian and chief clerk of the Minnesota House of Representatives, Honorable Edward A. Burdick.
 At the University of Minnesota, Mendis studied under the late NATO Ambassador Harlan Cleveland, the founding dean of the Hubert H. Humphrey School of Public Affairs and served as his special assistant when Cleveland became the president of the World Academy of Art and Science.

 After earning his PhD in geography/applied economics at the University of Minnesota in 1989, Mendis served as a lecturer in international relations and a visiting scholar in agricultural and applied economics at the University of Minnesota from 1990 to 1997.
-During his tenure, Mendis worked with the late Regents Professor Vernon Ruttan and authored a book, Human Environment and Spatial Relations in Agricultural Production and four staff papers published by the University of Minnesota's Department of Applied Economics.
+During his tenure, Mendis worked with Regents Professor Vernon Ruttan and authored a book, Human Environment and Spatial Relations in Agricultural Production and four staff papers published by the University of Minnesota's Department of Applied Economics.